Grierson ~ Second Generation

 Parton Register | |

-| 3. | William
+3. | William

 GRIER Bapt 17 Feb 1764 at Parton, Kircudbrightshire, Scotland.
 "Feb 17th 1764 William son to John Grier in Shaw" (ref Parton Register).
 Family story: according to John (2nd) Grierson in 1900, William was an architect who had a work accident and was crippled and could not work.
 William outlived his brother Robert, and was given by John (1st) the use of the property in Castle Douglas for his own benefit.
-It may have been William's death which led to nephew George going to Scotland in 1862. |
+It may have been William's death which led to nephew George going to Scotland in 1862.
+William should be able to be located in several Scottish census records.
+However, these records not found in Ancestry or Scotlands People.
+Neither is William's death or burial found. |

 Parton Register | |

-| 4. | George
+4. | George

 GRIER Bapt 5 Apr 1766 at Parton, Kircudbrightshire, Scotland.
-"Apr 15th 1766 George son to John Grier in Cairn" (ref Parton Register). |
+"Apr 5th 1766 George son to John Grier in Cairn" (ref Parton Register).
+No burial found in parish records. |

 Parton Register | |

-| 5. | Robert
+5. | Robert

 GRIERSON Bapt 24 Aug 1768 at Parton, Kircudbrightshire, Scotland (ref register).
 "Aug 24th 1768 Robert son to John Grier in Shaw (crossed out) Cairn" (ref Parton Register).
+A very significant question is, under what circumstance did Robert inherit the money to purchase the properties that he held.
+If it came from his father, why did his brother William not inherit instead or as well, particularly as William outlived Robert?
+And what became of elder brother George?
+It is possible that his inheritance came from someone else.
 Robert held two properties on the south side of King Street or the Military Road, Castledouglas.
 The first was held from 1805 and was 40 feet wide by 150 feet length with a slate house.
 The second was acquired at an unknown date and was 40 feet wide by 160 feet length.
 Occupation Currier (ref property doc).
 Pigot's Directory lists under 'Miscellaneous' in the Castle Douglas region: "Grierson Robert, currier and leather cutter, King St." In the 1841 census for Castle Douglas, civil parish of Kelton, King Street, at position 81: GRIERSON Robert (60), skinner, Catherine (45).
 Even though Robert's age is given as 60 and would have been closer to 73, he is probably this one (as it is unlikely that there would be two Robert Griersons in King Street of similar ages who were curriers/skinners).
 Margaret McCartney (see above) is listed in the same street.
-Robert died in 1850 leaving no lawful issue.
+Robert died in 1850 leaving no lawful issue according to family story, though no official record has been found of this.
 His nephew George returned to Scotland to claim his inheritance from his deceased uncle Robert and in 1862 inherited the two properties in Castledouglas as the nearest and lawful heir (ref Castledouglas property doc).
 Family story: according to John (2) Grierson in 1900, Robert married an Irish girl and had no children.
 He said the property consisted of 5 acres in Castle Douglas covered with mansions, buildings and factories.
 This should have gone to John (1) but he died before claiming it. |

 Parton Register | |

-| 6. | Jannet
+6. | Jannet

 GRIERSON Bapt 6 Sep 1770 at Parton, Kircudbrightshire, Scotland, father listed as John Grierson, no mother given (ref IGI record).
-"Sep 6th 1770 Jannet daughter to John Grierson in Cairn" (ref Parton Register). |
+"Sep 6th 1770 Jannet daughter to John Grierson in Cairn" (ref Parton Register).
+No further information found. |

 IGI record | |

-| 7. | Mary
+7. | Mary

 GRIER Bapt 9 Jan 1775 at Parton, Kircudbrightshire, Scotland, no mother given (ref IGI record).
-"Jan 9th 1775 Mary daughter to John Grier Cairn" (ref Parton Register). |
+"Jan 9th 1775 Mary daughter to John Grier Cairn" (ref Parton Register).
+No further information found. |

 IGI record | |